Have Diabetes and Enrolling in Medicare? Start Here

 - Part C is offered by private insurance companies and covers the same benefits as Part A and B, plus many offer drug coverage, similar to Part D

-- Part D covers prescription drugs that you typically obtain at a pharmacy – like your insulin if taken via pens, syringes, or a tubeless insulin pump – and may also cover disposable insulin “patch pumps” (like the Omnipod).
-New in 2021 (enroll before December 7, 2020 for coverage) is the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans (be sure to select “insulin savings” in the Medicare coverage search tool to find eligible plans).
+- Part D covers prescription drugs that you typically obtain at a pharmacy—like your insulin if taken via pens, syringes, or a tubeless insulin pump—and may also cover disposable insulin “patch pumps” (like the Omnipod).
+New in 2021 was the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans.

 For more explanation on these and other things to consider when enrolling in Medicare as a person with diabetes, visit our partner JDRF’s guide on Medicare enrollment.
 This guide includes guidance on additional cost savings qualifications, Medigap plans, and more.